aryan9264/aryan9264/README.md

 -  ⚡ Fun fact: looking for positivity in negativity.

--  🏫 Graduate: Bachelor of Technology in Computer Science (IoT) - PSIT, Kanpur, Uttar Pradesh
+-  🏫 Graduation: Bachelor of Technology in Computer Science (IoT)

 <br/>